 People suffer from acne for a variety of reasons.
 In some cases, acne is a factor of the environment, in other cases, it’s caused by genetic factors.
 Acne can cause a significant amount of discomfort, both physical and emotional.
 To many patients, acne and acne scars can be quite debilitating.
-But our New York Acne scar laser treatment patients know that it doesn’t have to stay that way!
+But our New York Acne scar laser treatment1 patients know that it doesn’t have to stay that way!

 Acne scars are left behind from even mild cases of acne.
 The deep inflammation and infection can leave behind deep pockets and uneven skin surface and tone.

-There are four categories of acne scars:
+There are four categories of acne scars2:

 There are two main types of lasers used for acne scars: Fractional C02 lasers and fractional lasers.
 The difference between these lasers lies in the wavelength of light used and the amount of skin they target.
 Fractional C02 lasers treat microscopic areas of skin at a time.
 This fractional approach penetrates deep layers of the skin to stimulate the skin’s natural healing process by encouraging collagen production, which can ultimately allow for faster results.